jvde-github/AIS-catcher/README.md

  |Vlieland | 51/31| 86/51 | 72/44 |recorded @ 1536K with `rtl-sdr` (auto gain) |
  |Posterholt | 2/2 | 36/22 | 13/12 |recorded @ 1536K with `rtl-sdr` (auto gain) |

- **Update:** AISrec recently had a version update of 2.208 (October 23, 2021) with improved stability and reception quality and the tabble above has been updated to include the results from this recent version.
+ **Update:** AISrec recently had a version update of 2.208 (October 23, 2021) with improved stability and reception quality and the table above has been updated to include the results from this recent version.

 ## Compilation process